andrasq/node-microrest/MANUAL.md

 - bodySizeLimit - cap on the request size.
 If the request body exceeds this many bytes, `next` will be called with a 400 "max body size exceeded" HttpError.

+### mw.buildDecodeBody( [options] )

+Construct a function that decodes `req.body`.
+The decoded version is placed back into `req.body`.
+Decode errors throw an Error to be caught by the middleware error handler.

+Options:
+- parse - decode function to call on non-empty body.
+Default is JSON.parse.
+- startingWith - valid start characters of decodable payloads.
+Do not decode if the first character of the body is not among them.
+All characters must be explicitly listed.
+    Default is the empty string `''` to decode all non-empty bodies.
+- ignoreError - do not throw on decode error, leave req.body as found.

 ### mw.parseQuery( str )

 The underlying query string parser, available to parse querystring request bodies.